 |PHOTO: Matt Miller, @MGMiller17|

-The finish, which came in Hill’s 94th series start, was his first of the season and first in the series since November 11, 2018, when an oil leak ended his run at Phoenix, 39 races ago.
-In the Cup Series last-place rankings, it was the 57th for the #66, the 60th from rear end trouble, and the 159th for Toyota.
-Across NASCAR’s top three series, it was the 68th for the #66, the 107th from a broken rear end, and the 327th for Toyota.
+The finish, which came in Karam’s 19th series start, was his first of the season and first in a XFINITY Series race since July 9, 2022 at Atlanta, 36 races ago (LINK).
+In the XFINITY Series’ last-place rankings, it was the 31st for the #44, the 53rd from transmission issues, and the 624th for Chevrolet.
+Across NASCAR’s top three series, it was the 71st for the #44, the 176th for a transmission, and the 1,902nd for Chevrolet.

 THE BOTTOM FIVE

 38) #44-Sage Karam / 7 laps / transmission

 37) #24-Corey Heim / 81 laps / suspension